 - FT-4, Fuels Tax Refund Eligibility Chart

 The Idaho motor fuel distributor owes the tax on each gallon of motor fuel the distributor receives during a month.
 Licensed fuel distributors are required to file a monthly report with the Idaho State Tax Commission.
 The Form 1450, Distributor's Fuel Tax Report, is due on the last day of the month following the tax period.
 (For example, October's return is due the last day of November.)
 Personalized copies of Form 1450 are mailed to account owners and aren't available on our website.
-If you've misplaced your paper returns, you can request reprints by calling (208) 334-7660 in the Boise area or (800) 972-7660 toll free.
+If you've misplaced your paper returns, you can request reprints by calling (208) 334-7660 in the Boise area or toll free at (800) 972-7660.
 Instructions for Form 1450 Distributor's Fuel Tax Report are available on this website.
 Distributors that report 25 or more transactions on a monthly distributor report are required to file the report electronically.
 For more information on filing electronically, please contact us.

 Use our secure Fuel Distributor Validation search application to verify your suppliers' and customers' identities.
 You must log in and keep the information you receive confidential.